joshswan/react-native-globalize/docs/getting-started.md

 };
 ```

 Now you know the basics for using React Native Globalize.
 Check out the rest of docs for details on each function and component.
-If you want to keep reading, the next topic is [performance](performance.md).
+If you want to keep reading, check out the details on [performance](performance.md) or learn how to use formatting functions outside the component hierarchy [using refs](ref-usage.md).